jurakovic/Comets/README.md

 > ### Archive
 >
 > In the beginning no actual source control system was used.
 Instead there were multiple copies of folders in "[*Final*](https://phdcomics.com/comics/archive.php?comicid=1531)"-like manner.
 In April 2024 all that folder copies were migrated to git to preserve history the right way.
-More details about that and all archive branches in [Comets-Archive](https://github.com/jurakovic/Comets-Archive) repo.
+More details about that in [Comets-Archive](https://github.com/jurakovic/Comets-Archive) repo as well as all archive branches.